Nikitas-io/Restaurant-Reviews/README.md

 ## Project Overview

-Made this Restaurant Reviews project to a mobile-ready web application from a static design that lacked accessibility and converted it to be responsive on different sized displays and accessible for screen reader use.
-I also added a service worker to begin the process of creating a seamless offline experience for the user, by caching the page's data.
+Responsive Mobile-ready Restaurant Reviews web application designed to be accessible for screen reader use.
+I added a service worker to begin the process of creating a seamless offline experience for the user, by caching the page's data.

 ## Run the app